pictures and video screenshots published here

 As the other pictures above show, this part includes a sculpture that represents Vakula, a character from a story by Gogol, another one that depicts the Greek mythological character Pan and a third one that depicts a female nude with blue hair, kind of a Greek goddess or a nymph, about whom Ermakov says that he doesn't know who she is....

-Another part of the outdoor creations includes decorations on the front wall of the living house, especially a radiant yellow sun (as in the first picture of this post).
+Another part of the outdoor creations includes decorations on the front wall of the living house, especially a radiant yellow sun and a half moon (as in the first picture of this post).
 There is also a sculpture of a female nude sitting on a pedestal, placed just close to an outside wall of the house.

 The character with the bow and the arrow in the corner of the room as in above picture probably is a Cupido, as well as the one in the picture below.